dariagurova/init/README.md

 # init
-My first system administration and networking project.
+This priject helped me to get familiar with system administration and networking.